|Tim Roufs||extended search|

 We'd stroll along and look at the animals in the water swimming.
 It was just like cruising along in July.
 The wild hay crop was interesting to look at.
 "The crop is comin' good for hay."
 I'd paddle quite a ways on the river with my family, and they would help paddle too.
 We'd look as we'd go along.
 That air out in the waters, boy that makes you hungry quick.

 When we'd get up across Mud Lake to the river banks up there by the high bank, we'd find a good place to camp, one with water and everything.
 We used to camp pretty much around the corner from the points of the lakes.
 The points made good windbreaks.
 Most generally the wind would blow from the west, so we would generally camp on the east side of the points.
 The points made pretty good windbreaks, and while we camped there we looked at the forest to see where the deer were in there.
 We'd never go way back in the woods and camp.
 It was hard to get water back in the woods.
 We wouldn't drink that swamp water much, unless we dug a well with a shovel by a spring or something.
 We knew when there was a spring.
 We'd camp anywhere along the Mississippi where the campsite was suitable.
 A suitable campsite has plenty of wood and a good landing.
 Suitable is where the wood is easy to get, and where the water is easy to get.
-We needed deeper water to dip our fresh water, or water where it runs in the rivers.
+We needed deeper water, or water where it runs in the rivers, to dip our fresh water for drinking.
 When we found a good camping place somebody would say, "Why don't we camp here?"
 Then we'd get wood and build a fire.

 They didn't mind us because we didn't bother them much.
 We just looked at them to see the biggest ones.
 Those days we were so used to them we didn't bother them.
 There were lots of shiners, small fish, around the dock, and the northerns would come in there to eat them.